 This indicates that, though patients with Alzheimer’s disease may not be able to remember recent visits by loved ones or even being neglected by a caregiver, those actions have a lasting impact on how the patients feel.
 According to the study’s lead author, Edmarie Guzman-Velez, “This confirms that the emotional life of an Alzheimer’s patient is alive and well.”

-The compassionate and specially trained professionals at Live Free Home Health Care have an unrivaled depth of knowledge when it comes to caring for those with Alzheimer’s disease and other dementias.
-Our top-rated services offer Bristol adult care from trained and Certified Dementia Practitioners, all of whom are skilled in the unique approach required to encourage those with Alzheimer’s.
+The compassionate and specially trained professionals at Live Free Home Health Care, a trusted provider of senior care in Concord and the surrounding areas, have an unrivaled depth of knowledge when it comes to caring for those with Alzheimer’s disease and other dementias.
+Our top-rated services offer adult care from trained and Certified Dementia Practitioners, all of whom are skilled in the unique approach required to encourage those with Alzheimer’s.
 Let our team help manage behaviors such as aggression, frustration, wandering, depression, sundowning and more.
 If you have a loved one facing the challenges of Alzheimer’s, we’re here to help.
 Email or call us any time at 603-217-0149, or explore our free Alzheimer’s resources to learn more.
 To discover if our compassionate home care services are available in your community, please visit this page of our website.